 - Describe various approaches to the relationship between psychology (science) and Christianity (theology) - Articulate a Christian worldview - Critique issues in psychology from a theologically-informed perspective - Demonstrate commitment to psychology as a form of ministry

-Psychology Majors must take PSYC 125 and SWK 126 for the social relations requirement and SCI 118 for the science requirement.
+Psychology Majors must take PSYC 125 and SWK 126 for the Social Sciences requirement and SCI 118 for the Natural Science and Mathematics requirement.

 Part 2.
 Psychology Major Core